shmul/lightningmdb/README.md

 # License

-* Lightningdbm is distributed under the MIT license.
+* Lightningmdb is distributed under the MIT license.
 * [OpenLDAP Lightning Memory-Mapped Database (LMDB)](http://symas.com/mdb/) is distributed under the OpenLDAP Public license.
 * lpack's code was placed under the public domain by its author.